mohamedelbaiomy/gradient_glow_border/README.md

 | `child`        | `Widget?`      | The child widget to apply the animated border to.   |

 ## Example
-Here’s a complete example of using the `AnimatedBorder` package:
+Here’s a complete example of using the `GradientGlowBorder` package:

 ```
 import 'package:flutter/material.dart';
-import 'package:animated_border/animated_border.dart';
+import 'package:gradient_glow_border/gradient_glow_border.dart';

 void main() {
   runApp(MyApp());